For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

-This course helps students prepare for and participate in various theatrical presentations.
-Credit will be given for acting, assistant directing, stage management, scene construction, lighting, sound, properties, costumes, box office, marketing, publicity, etc. Credit is based on accumulation of actual time of participation by students in order to complete a project.
+This hands-on course helps students prepare for and participate in theatrical production on campus in a variety of areas; acting, assistant directing, stage management, set construction, lighting, sound, props, costumes, box office, marketing, publicity, etc. Credit is based on class attendance, participation by students as members of the production company, and written reflection.

 STH-125 | Introduction to Acting | 2 credits

-This is an introductory acting course where students will explore the systematic process involved in creating a character or role through monologue and scene work.
-Focus is placed on acting basics including relaxation, concentration and improvisation.
+An introductory acting course where students will explore the systematic processes involved in taking a character from page to stage through monologue, scenework, games and improvisation.

 STH-130 | Speech Communications | 3 credits

-This course is designed to develop proficiency in public speaking situations; emphasis on content, organization and delivery of five major presentations for various purposes and occasions.
+Designed for students to develop proficiency in public speaking situations with emphasis on content, organization and delivery of five major presentations for various purposes and occasions.
 An analysis component is included as well as a service-learning communication assignment.

 STH-201 | Oral Interpretation | 2 credits

-This course offers students directed experience in the selection, analysis and oral communication including prose, poetry and drama.
+A directed experience in the process of selection, analysis and presentation of material including prose, poetry and drama.
 In addition to solo interpretation, students will participate in group interpretation of readers' theatre.

 STH-202 | Creative Dramatics | 1 to 2 credits